among/fusus/fusus/docs/about/tech.md

 It was easy to bring them together.

-However, there were some things that required extra care: Kraken can do binarization and segmentation itself, but not layout detection.
+However, there were some things that required extra care: Kraken can do binarisation and segmentation itself, but not layout detection.
 So, at first we tried to feed our blocks of text, coming out layout detection, to Kraken.
 Then it turned out that the line segmenter in Kraken had some worst case performance that was excessive.